Amsterdam - recommendations from a local

 Jaap Eden ice skating rink (October - April)

 Go ice skating on Jaap Eden outdoor skating rink (400 meter circles), see how Dutch people enjoy themselves and be amazed by the nimble movements of kids on the slippery ice.
 You can rent skates there.

-And have typically Dutch hot drinks (with or without alcohol mixed in) at the nice bar called Skeeve Skaes, with many ancient skates hanging from the ceiling.
+And have typically Dutch hot drinks (with or without alcohol mixed in).

 Radioweg 64, Amsterdam (east).

 While you're in the neighbourhood, visit the beautiful cemetery called De Nieuwe Ooster.
 Okay, it might be weird, but this cemetery is really pretty.
 It has trees from all over the world, is park-like, and lots of famous Dutch people are burried there.
 They even have a little museum Tot Zover, about death and rituals people from all over the world use.

 The lovely old building of 't Nieuwe Diep in the middle of Flevopark and is now a distillery of jenevers (Dutch gin) and liquors in many flavours with a cafe.